thomia/ProtoVerreTMS/CONTRIBUTING.md

 ## Reporting Issues

-If you discover a security vulnerability or bug, please report it by contacting the project owner directly at [Votre email de contact].
+If you discover a security vulnerability or bug, please report it by contacting the project owner directly at thomas.relot@gmail.com.
 Do not create public issues for security vulnerabilities.

 ## Code of Conduct